-A new new cycle ride (PDF 2.4MB) has been developed amongst the rolling hills of the Greensand Ridge.
+Jubilee Cycle Ride; a cycle ride (PDF 2.4MB) has been developed amongst the rolling hills of the Greensand Ridge.
 This cycle route takes you through the villages of:

 The Countryside Access Team have developed six new circular cycling routes to help get you out and about on your bike!

 There is a mix of on- and off-road cycling and will use mainly surfaced tracks and quiet lanes and vary from 10 to 16 miles in length.
 These routes are aimed at keen and competent cyclists.

 Sandy cycling route (PDF 1.8MB) and Sandy description of the route (PDF 440KB)

 Old Warden cycling route (PDF 880KB) and Old Warden description of the route (PDF 445KB)

 Clophill cycling route (PDF 806KB) and Clophill description of the route (PDF 431KB)